Neural Guided Sampling for Quantum Circuit Optimization: Experiments

 The main competitor of our approach is the 1D variant \cite{rosenhahn2025optimization} and we will show in our experiments that the 2D neural guided sampling method achieves (a) more efficient quantum circuits (code with less gates to represent the same unitary) and (b) the generation of the circuits is much faster.
 We further compare the results of our method with qiskit \cite{QiskitTextbook:2020} and BQSKit \cite{BQSKIT} on different optimization levels.

-Figures \ref{fig:ConvNisq} and \ref{fig:ConvIon} summarize our first experiment.
+Figures \ref{fig:ConvIon} and \ref{fig:ConvNisq} summarize our first experiment.
 In this experiment we sample 100 random quantum circuits with a size of 100 gates.
-Then we run a fixed amount of iterations for the 1D approach presented in \cite{rosenhahn2025optimization}, a 2D random sampling based approach and the neural guided sampling.
-The goal is to demonstrate that neural guided sampling is beneficial over a 1D and 2D random sampling.
-As the replacement scheme works iteratively, we show in Figures \ref{fig:ConvNisq} and \ref{fig:ConvIon} on the $x$-axis the amount of iterations of the algorithm and on the $y$-axis the resulting quantum circuit length (given as the amount of gates in the circuit).
-Thus, with increasing amount of iterations, we expect that the algorithms are able to continuously reduce the quantum circuit input size, leading to a monotonic decreasing function.
+Then we run a fixed amount of iterations for the 1D approach presented in \cite{rosenhahn2025optimization}, a 2D random sampling based approach (using an equal distribution) and the neural guided sampling.
+The goal is to demonstrate that neural guided sampling is beneficial over a 1D and naive 2D random sampling.
+As the local resynthesis scheme works iteratively, we show in Figures \ref{fig:ConvIon} and \ref{fig:ConvNisq} on the $x$-axis the amount of iterations of the algorithm and on the $y$-axis the gate count.
+Thus, with an increasing amount of iterations, we expect that the algorithms are able to continuously reduce the quantum circuit input size, leading to a monotonic decreasing function.
 Both figures show that over these sampled circuits the proposed neural guided sampling based approach requires less iterations for generating more efficient quantum circuits, compared to the 1D competitor \cite{rosenhahn2025optimization} and a naive 2D sampling scheme.

+Figures \ref{fig:ConvNQub} and \ref{fig:ConvNQubNI} show the convergence of our proposed Neural Guided Sampling for varying amounts of qubits for both, the ion-trap architecture and the NISQ architecture.
+Similar to Figures \ref{fig:ConvIon} and \ref{fig:ConvNisq}, we sample 20 random quantum circuits with a size of 100 gates.
+Then we run a fixed amount of iterations and plot the mean gate count over the iterations when varying the circuit from 2 to 6 qubits.
+As a higher number of qubits leads to highly sparse configurations, it is getting harder to identify reducible or optimizable sub-blocks in a multi-qubit system.
+Therefore, it is expected that the algorithm performs better and faster for the smaller qubit regime.

-In the following, we demonstrate on several experiments that our approach is not only more sample efficient, but yields significantly shorter quantum circuits compared to the current state of the art.
+In the following, we demonstrate on several experiments that our approach is not only sample efficient, but yields significantly shorter quantum circuits compared to the current state of the art.